pact-foundation/docs.pact.io/docs/pact_nirvana/step_5.md

+---
-## 5. Allow contracts to change without breaking your builds
+title: 5.
+Allow contracts to change without breaking your builds
+---

 You now have a workflow where: